5 Ways To Overcome Suicidal Thoughts | Suicide Prevention

 • If you can’t find anyone to talk to, go to your nearest doctor and share your thoughts.

-• Call your national suicide helpline.
+• Call your national self-harm helpline.

 Safety Plan